theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Show value in % on a Special product on every content
 - Overlay Images Sales (Turn on/off in the Admin)
 - Overlay Images New (Turn on/offin the Admin)
-- New images path, same like osCommerce 3.0 /images/categories/, /images/manufacturers/, /images/originals/, /images/product_thumbnails/, /images/products/, /images/temporary/.
-Code changes for functionality with this Version.
+- New images path.
 Based on Protected Images for osC 2.3.4 (adapted by WDW for this version)
+- New presentation of the product images with elevateZoom and fancybox

 Extensions included
 ===================
 - cKEditor >>> Product description editable with ckEditor
 - KCFinder >>> Image file uploder for cKEditor
 - Mailchimp Newsletter 2.02
-- Protected Images for osC 2.3.4 (adapted by WDW for this version)
 - New Equal Height Header Tag Module (includes jQuery 3.1.0 fix)
 - Multiple Products Manager fo 2.3.3 v2.7
 - Category New Products Carousel v1.4